 The history of the CDJC

-The Centre de documentation Juive Contemporaine (CDJC, Contemporary Jewish Documentation Center) was clandestinely created in France to document the persecution of the country’s Jews during the Second World War.
+The Contemporary Jewish Documentation Center (CDJC) was clandestinely created in France to document the persecution of the country’s Jews during the Second World War.
 It is a key component of the Shoah Memorial.

-The foundation of the CDJC dates back to April 28, 1943, when industrialist Isaac Schneersohn clandestinely brought together around 40 Jewish activists and community leaders in his Grenoble apartment to discuss the idea of creating an archive.
+The foundation of the CDJC dates back to April 28, 1943, when industrialist Isaac Schneersohn clandestinely brought together about 40 Jewish activists and community leaders in his apartment in Grenoble to discuss the idea of creating an archive.

-The goal was to set up an organization that would collect evidence on the persecution of the Jews in order to bear witness and demand justice after the war.
-A few years later, they achieved their aim when Nuremberg trial prosecutors relied on documents from the CDJC archives.
+The aim was to set up an organization that would collect evidence on the persecution of Jews in order to bear witness and demand justice after the war.
+Some years later, they achieved their goal when the prosecutors at the Nuremberg trial relied on documents from the CDJC archives.

 THE ARCHIVES’ WEIGHT AT THE NUREMBERG AND BARBIE TRIALS

-In September 1943, the Germans invaded the zone in which Grenoble was located —occupied until then by Italy — stopping the work the group had been doing since meeting in Schneersohn’s apartment.
-They resumed after D-Day, when he and his team reached Paris to recover the files the Vichy government and the Nazi occupiers left behind.
+In September 1943, the Germans invaded the area in which Grenoble was located—occupied until then by Italy—stopping the work the group had been doing since meeting in Schneersohn’s apartment.
+They resumed after D-Day, when he and his team reached Paris to recover the files left behind by the Vichy government and the Nazi occupiers.

-The CDJC group got their hands on the precious archives of the Commissariat Général aux Questions Juives (General Commissariat for Jewish Affairs, or CGQJ), the German embassy and general staff, the Vichy government’s general delegation and, most important of all, the Gestapo’s anti-Jewish section, one of the few recovered in Europe.
+The CDJC group got their hands on the precious archives of the General Commissariat for Jewish Affairs (or CGQJ), the German embassy and general staff, the Vichy government’s general delegation and, most important of all, the Gestapo’s anti-Jewish section, one of the few recovered in Europe.

 After the war, the documentation center created its own publishing company and, in 1946, Le Monde Juif, the first Holocaust history journal.

 French prosecutors at the Nuremberg trial relied on the CDJC’s archives to build their case.
-In recognition for its work, the documentation center was then allowed access to the trial’s records.
+In recognition of its work, the documentation center was then allowed access to the trial’s records.

 Before the historic 1987 trial of former Lyon Gestapo chief Klaus Barbie, the CDJC produced a major piece of evidence allowing him to be charged with crimes against humanity: the Izieu telex.